CDCgov/cfa-dataops/docs/data_user_guide.md

 )
 ```

-In order to see what versions are availabl, use the data catalog's convenient namespace methods:
+In order to see what versions are available, use the data catalog's convenient namespace methods:

 ```python
 >>> from cfa.dataops import datacat